yar3333/aipainter/README.md

  * now you can use `run.cmd` helpers to run python projects;
  * open `AiPainter.sln` in Visdual Studio and build it.

+## Donuts

+ This project fully free and open-source.
+You can help the project by sending a [small donut via Tinkoff](https://www.tinkoff.ru/cf/1P754cLgSiB).